 - Baking powder and baking soda: Helps the batter rise and makes it fluffy.

 - Pumpkin pie spice: Gives this coffee cake the quintessential flavors of fall — nutmeg, cinnamon, ginger, allspice, and cloves.
-Yum!
+Feel free to use store-bought or make your own!

 - Canola oil: Keeps the cake moist without making it dense.